T-GVC: Trajectory-Guided Generative Video Coding at Ultra-Low Bitrates: Methodology

 The overall structure of the proposed T-GVC framework is shown in Figure \ref{fig2}, which follows the common paradigm of generative video coding.
-Within the framework, the semantic-aware sparse motion sampling pipeline serves as a sparse motion sampler to capture motion from inter-frames, while the latent space guidance mechanism plays a role in motion correction during the DDIM \cite{song2020denoising} denoising process.
-In the remainder of this section, we will describe the entire coding pipeline of T-GVC and elaborate on each module.
-For ease of understanding, we list the main symbols used in this paper in Table \ref{tab0}.
+In the remainder of this section, we will describe the entire coding pipeline of T-GVC and elaborate on each module with key symbols summarized in Table \ref{tab0}.